Assessing (H)EFT theory errors by pitting EoM against Field Redefinitions: A Case Study

-is a rare but highly informative process.
-Although the SM predicts a small cross section of about 13~fb at $\sqrt{s} = 13~\text{TeV}$~\cite{ATLAS:2023ajo,CMS:2023ftu}, this channel is sensitive to a wide range of potential new physics effects and has attracted increasing interest in recent years.
+This is a rare but highly informative process.
+Although the SM predicts a small cross section of about 13~fb at $\sqrt{s} = 13~\text{TeV}$~\cite{ATLAS:2023ajo,CMS:2023ftu}, this channel is sensitive to a wide range of potential new physics effects and has attracted increasing interest in recent years. \refstepcounter{figure}

 Among the subleading contributions to this process, Higgs-mediated diagrams play a distinctive role.
 While QCD dominates the total cross section, also electroweak effects enter at the amplitude level, and are significant.
 Diagrams featuring a virtual Higgs exchanged between top-quark lines offer direct sensitivity to the structure of the Higgs sector~\cite{Englert:2019zmt,Banelli:2020iau}, particularly at high energies where such exchanges are far from resonance and sensitive to the detailed form of the propagator.
 The non-resonant nature of this process makes it well-suited to probing deviations from the SM, especially those that alter the high-energy behaviour of the Higgs exchange.
 Within the HEFT framework, this makes four-top production an ideal probe of higher-derivative operators such as $\obb = \obxbx$, which modify the Higgs boson's kinetic structure and affect its propagation in a momentum-dependent way.
-These effects typically enter quadratically and become prominent at large momentum transfer.

-To quantify the impact of $\obb$ on this channel, we evaluated both linear and quadratic contributions to the amplitude.
-Cross sections were generated using \texttt{MadGraph5}\_\texttt{aMC@NLO}~\cite{Alwall:2011uj}, with the modified propagator structures from Eqs.~\eqref{eq:vanfactors} and~\eqref{eqn:frfactors} implemented directly via manual edits to the \texttt{Helas} routines~\cite{Murayama:1992gi}.
-This ensured a consistent treatment of interference and squared terms originating from Higgs-mediated contributions.
-The resulting changes in the total cross section are shown in Fig.~\ref{fig:4topxs}, where a clear distinction between the linear and quadratic effects of $\obb$ can be seen.
+The effects of kinematic enhancement can be further amplified by the multiple operator insertions.
+In fact, it turns out that the linearised amplitude is relatively suppressed relative to its quadratic dependence $\sim\abb^2$.
+In parallel to quantifying the HEFT error, we will also contextualise its size for quadratic insertions, i.e. the amplitude is expanded up to terms $\sim \abb^2$ and analysed according to the discussion of the previous section.